wamdam/backy2/docs/source/quickstart.rst

 ----------------------

 Backup source
-    A block device or image file (e.g. containing a VM) to be backed up. backy2 can not backup folders or multiple files.
+    A block device or image file to be backed up.
+Benji can not backup folders or multiple files.
 The source must not be modified during backup, so either stop all writers or create a snapshot.

 Backup target
-    A storage (currently supported: filesystem or S3 compatible) to which the backed up data will be saved in 4MB blocks.
+    A storage (currently supported: filesystem, S3 and B2) to which the backed up data will be saved.

 Backup Metadata
-    A Database containing information on how to reassemble the stored blocks to get the original data back.
-Currently an SQL database.
+    A SQL database containing information on how to reassemble the stored blocks to get the original data back.

 Version
-    A version of a backup.
-A version is a backup on a specific time for a specific backup source.
-A version is identified by its UUID.
+    A version is a backup of specific backup source at a specific point in time.
+    A version is identified by its version UID.

 .. _installation: